 Medicine and Healthcare

 In medical settings, precise measurements are critical.
-Medications are often prescribed in milliliters, but some measuring devices may be marked in ounces.
+Think about it: medications are often prescribed in milliliters, but some measuring devices may be marked in ounces.
 Converting between these units ensures accurate dosage.

 Example: A doctor prescribes 10 ml of cough syrup.
 How many ounces is that?